MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovery-docker-ubuntu.md

     1. Set the **Receiver type** to either **FTP**, **FTPS**, **Syslog – UDP**, or **Syslog – TCP**, or **Syslog – TLS**.

         > [!NOTE]
-        > Integrating with secure transfer protocols (FTPS and Syslog – TLS) often requires additional settings or your firewall/proxy.
+        > Integrating with secure transfer protocols (FTPS and Syslog – TLS) often requires additional settings for your firewall/proxy.

     1. Repeat this process for each firewall and proxy whose logs can be used to detect traffic on your network.
 We recommend that you set up a dedicated data source per network device to enable you to: